saeyslab/iidx/README.md

 When fitting statistical models to data with large sample counts, **even spurious effects may yield low *p*-values** which persist after multiple testing correction.
 This makes filtering results difficult.

-`iidx` avoids pre-set bounds for *p*-values or effect sizes, instead providing an interace to explore of results in full, using model coefficients for intial sorting.
+`iidx` avoids pre-set bounds for *p*-values or effect sizes, instead providing an interface to explore results in full, using model coefficients for intial sorting.
 Additionally, filtering by signal robustness can be applied to results (described below).

 #### <u>Noise due to background signal</u>